 - If language proficiency issues are a concern…

-- Offer to hold the student back one year and repeat a grade level to focus on academic language skill set.
+- Offer to hold the student back one year and repeat a grade level to focus on the academic language skill set.

 - Require a completion certificate from a trusted English Intensive Summer Program.